ekbann/chromebook-basilisk2-sdl2/README.md

 # chromebook-basilisk2-sdl2

-Minimal Basilisk II installation using Debian netinst non-free firmware version on a Chromebook with X.org.
+Minimal Basilisk II installation using Debian netinst non-free firmware version on an Acer Chromebook 11 N7 (C731) with X.org.

+Some preparation is required to install Linux.
+See here: http://ekbann.blogspot.com/2020/03/acer-chromebook-11-n7-c731-surgery.html

 This script will automatically download and compile all the necessary source code to have a fully functional Basilisk II emulator running with SDL2 in X Windows.
 In order to have an extremely light Linux system the Debian 'netinst' version was chosen as the base for this project.
 As of this writing the following versions were used: